kosatyi/ipsp-php/index.md

 model and form a single payment gateway for their clients (merchants) to multiple payment methods.
 [read more](https://en.wikipedia.org/wiki/Payment_service_provider)

+## How Does a Payment Service Provider Work?

+Payment Service Providers partner with Acquiring Banks to offer Merchants the capability to accept payments.
+Payment Service Providers often offer services in addition to processing transactions.
+These services include Payment Card Industry Data Security Standard (PCI) compliance, fraud protection and the ability to process different currencies and translate different languages.

 ## [Blog](/blog/)

 <div class="blog-list">